Updates on the fight to gain access to legal cannabis for autistic adults and children in the state

-Twenty-two qualifying conditions for the Ohio Medical Marijuana Program have been approved, with cachexia being added in 2020.
+As of this writing, twenty-two qualifying conditions for the Ohio Medical Marijuana Program had been approved by the state medical board, with cachexia being added in 2020.
 Eighteen states currently allow adults and children to use medical marijuana for autism, but Ohio is not one of them.

 The U.S. Food and Drug Administration approved a cannabis-derived drug called Epidiolex.
 The liquid CBD extract decreases seizures in people with Dravet syndrome or Lennox-Gastaut syndrome (severe forms of epilepsy that are sometimes accompanied by autism.
 Epidiolex is only available by prescription, and only for these specific conditions.